-Alternative Gas supply to be secured, TANAP to speed up South Stream, benefits for Serbia and Balkan/SEE power market2.
-July 2012. / News Serbia Energy
+Alternative Gas supply to be secured, TANAP to speed up South Stream, benefits for Serbia and Balkan/SEE power market, News Serbia Energy

 First quantities of the gas in South Stream project in Balkans and South East Europe markets might flow as end of 2015.
 Serbia is one of the key auxiliary connection routes for Balkans market supply.
 The construction of South Stream pipeline will start in December this year and final pipeline will be completed in 2017.
 Azerbaijan-Turkish gas supply project TANAP will speed up the South Stream project as Nabuko future becomes unstable.
 Serbian gas network is moderately developed as well as the projected gas consumption specially within the industrial consumers.

 According to Gazprom CEO Aleksey Miller and his presentation on the company shareholder meeting, total capacity of South Stream will be 63 billion m3.
 The aim of South Stream project construction is the multiplication of transit routes for Russian gas and to avoid any blackmails from countries where the pipes are located as transit routes.